In Need Of an Emergency Custody Attorney?

-Contact Our Emergency Custody Order Lawyers in Fort Mill & Greenville, SC.
-Free Consultation Today
+Contact Our Emergency Custody Order Lawyers in Fort Mill, Greenville & Rock Hill, SC.
+Consultation Today

-Fort Mill & Greenville Emergency custody orders often involve highly emotional parties, which can make building a case difficult especially if the intervening party does not have the proper evidence to pursue such an important claim.
+Fort Mill, Greenville & Rock Hill Emergency custody orders often involve highly emotional parties, which can make building a case difficult especially if the intervening party does not have the proper evidence to pursue such an important claim.

 If you have suspicions about the safety of your child or that of family members, or questions about how you can pursue an emergency custody order to ensure their safety, contact our family law attorneys in Fort Mill, South Carolina today at the David W. Martin Law Group to discuss your concerns during a consultation by calling (803) 548-2468.
 We will answer each of your questions and provide the experience you need to pursue the best outcome for your unique circumstances.